 What does “shumi” mean in Japanese?

-Native speakers say “shumi” to mean ‘hobby’, ‘interest’, or ‘taste’ in Japanese.
-Probably, some Japanese learners know this word as it is often used in Japanese conversations.
+Native speakers say “shumi” often to mean ‘hobby’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “shumi” more clearly.
+My explanations would help Japanese learners understand “shumi” more clearly.
 Then, let’s get started!

 Contents